Mission Control Agent

 The Mission Control Agent is assigned a service account called cloud-agent; this account is created automatically by the Helm chart.

 This service account is bound to a role called cloud-agent-role, which is scoped to the target namespace.
-This namespace must be excluded from Istio or any other service mesh.
+Solace does not support the integration of event broker services with service meshes, such as Itsio, Cillium, and Linkerd.
+If your cluster has a service mesh, this namespace must be excluded from it.
 The service account is also bound to the Docker Registry secret which gives it access to Solace's enterprise Docker images.

 The cloud-agent-role gives the Mission Control Agent permissions for the following namespace resources: